SCOPE AND PUBLICATION POLICY OF THE JOURNAL

 The abstract should not exceed 200 words.
 The abstract should provide a concise summary of the paper.
 A footnote at the end of this page should provide a running title and a maximum of 6 keywords.

-Do not exceed 400 words.
+Introduction should not exceed 400 words.
 The topic should be introduced, relevant literature presented, the problems stated and the objectives clearly delineated.

 MATERIALS AND METHODS